 Under the Illinois Compiled Statutes, the following pretrial intervention programs may be available if you are facing criminal charges:

-If you or a loved one has been charged with a crime, contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. today.
+If you or a loved one has been charged with a crime, contact Sabuco Beck, P.C. today.
 Our experienced Will County criminal law attorneys understand the ramifications a criminal conviction can have on your finances as well as your personal freedoms.
 Our attorneys can advise you on your best course of defense, while ensuring your rights are protected.
 If you face criminal charges, do not delay.
 With offices throughout Will County and the surrounding area, we can help; call or contact us online today to schedule a consultation.

 See the difference family makes at Sabuco Beck, P.C.

 Mr. Beck helped win my case.
 The case was complicated from the beginning and he helped me manage the court system and his secretary Donna always helpful and courteous.

 I want to thank Roy and Sandy for their great service representing me over the years in various family legal matters (divorce and child support).

 Everything went very well and made a difficult process feel more at ease.